 The aim of the present study was to develop a software, which calculates the flux from 20 Hz wind and methane concentration data in order to resolve and investigate peaks in flux of only short duration within minutes properly.
-Under best steady state conditions and well developed turbulence it was found that the 30 min averaged results of the developed routine based on wavelet analysis were in very good agreement with eddy covariance.
-This also implies, that the wavelet results itself might be used as reference flux in future studies.
-For conditional sampling a high sensitivity regarding the correct choice of w could be shown, which led to a non negligible number of outliers.
+Under best steady-state conditions and well-developed turbulence it was found that the 30 min averaged results of the developed routine based on wavelet analysis were in very good agreement with eddy covariance.
+This also implies that the wavelet results itself might be used as reference flux in future studies.
+For conditional sampling a high sensitivity regarding the correct choice of w could be shown, which led to a non-negligible number of outliers.
 Ignoring these spikes, a satisfactory agreement to eddy covariance was determined, but the unsystematic errors made the results critical for detailed investigations.
-Conditional sampling may be applied for nearly steady state data sets and can be used as a tool to see the effects of periodic coherent structures on the flux as it was done by Thomas and Foken (2007) or to analyze the coefficents for relaxed eddy accumulation (Riederer et al., 2014).
+Conditional sampling may be applied for nearly steady-state data sets and can be used as a tool to see the effects of periodic coherent structures on the flux as was done by Thomas and Foken (2007) or to analyse the coefficients for relaxed eddy accumulation (Riederer et al., 2014).

 Eddy covariance is the standard method for flux investigation on ecosystem scale.
-But in the case of short time turbulent events, it typically results in a flux of bad quality due to a violation of the steady-state assumptions over the averaging period.
-Exactly in such situations, the wavelet method provided a more trustworthy flux, because it does not require steady state conditions.
-The Mexican hat flux allowed an exact localisation of the event in time, while the Morlet flux resolves the flux contributions in frequency domain best.
+But in the case of short-time turbulent events, it typically results in a flux of bad quality due to a violation of the steady-state assumptions over the averaging period.
+Exactly in such situations, the wavelet method provided a more trustworthy flux, because it does not require steady-state conditions.
+The Mexican hat flux allowed an exact localization of the event in time, while the Morlet flux resolves the flux contributions in frequency domain best.
+If the Morlet wavelets indicates large flux contributions for low frequencies, these time series should be controlled or even corrected with the ogive method.
 Therefore, the Mexican hat wavelet flux offers the possibility of a detailed analysis of non-stationary times, where the classical eddy covariance method fails.
-Additionally, the Morlet wavelet should be used to provide a trustworthy flux in those 30-minute-periods where eddy covariance led to low quality due to instationarities.
+Additionally, the Morlet wavelet should be used to provide a trustworthy flux in those 30 min periods where eddy covariance led to low quality due to instationarities.

-In the next stage of this project, we will evaluate the performance of eddy covariance and wavelet methods to detect fluxes under different types of non-steady-state events, which are typically observed during long term flux monitoring campaigns for CH4.
-The overall objective here will be to evaluate whether or not a significant portion of CH4 emissions is missed by the eddy covariance method, because short term events are regularly discarded from the flux budget because of the resulting very low data quality related to non-steady-state conditions.
+In the next stage of this project, we will evaluate the performance of eddy covariance and wavelet methods to detect fluxes under different types of non-steady-state events, which are typically observed during long-term flux monitoring campaigns for CH4.
+The overall objective here will be to evaluate whether or not a significant portion of CH4 emissions is missed by the eddy covariance method, because short-term events are regularly discarded from the flux budget because of the resulting very low data quality related to non-steady-state conditions.